-Unlike the VAD lexicons, terms in these lexicons are not scored along a real-values bipolar scale; rather, they function as categorical, boolean indicators of association with the dimension, whether in a negative light ("the protagonist was ugly") or a positive light ("the protagonist was smart").

-Power, on the other hand, is a boolean, bipolar dimension represented by a list of terms that represent the concepts \textit{powerful} and \textit{weak}, sourced from the lexicon from \citet{fast2016shirtless}.
+Unlike the VAD lexicons, terms in these lexicons are not scored along a real-valued bipolar (low valence vs high valence) scale; rather, they function as categorical, unipolar, boolean indicators of association with the dimension, whether in a negative light ("the protagonist was ugly") or a positive light ("the protagonist was smart").
+Power, on the other hand, is a boolean, bipolar dimension represented by a list of terms that represent the concepts \textit{powerful} (high power) and \textit{weak} (low power), sourced from the lexicon of \citet{fast2016shirtless}.

-We list some representative terms along with their scores for each dimension in Table \ref{tab:dimension-term-score} of the Appendix.
+Representative terms and their scores for each dimension are in Table \ref{tab:dimension-term-score} of the Appendix.